 About two years before our talk about being transgender, middle-schooler Tara had asked, in tears, in an apprehensive voice, “What if I’m a lesbian, Mom?
 What does that mean about me?”
 This question didn’t scare me because the categories were easy: females and love.
 Those are two words I am used to defining.
 I told Tara to stay away from a label like “lesbian,” and just stick with the facts.
 “You like girls, that’s all it means about you.
 And liking girls doesn’t change who you are.”
 The girl-crush thing persisted, and I wondered whether it was my fault for making my kid that way, because I can never seem to find the right man for myself.

 But see what I was doing there?
 I was judging Tara, doing exactly what I had done as a teenager: dismissing the preposterous idea, assuming it was a phase, assuming it was not important, assuming it was something I could have caused, waiting for Tara to turn out ‘normal.’
 What kind of subconscious unsupportive messages was I sending to my own child?
 I am appalled at my own behavior.

-The day of The Talk, I sat on Tara’s bed while they explained that a dictionary definition of “transgender” is.
+The day of The Talk, I sat on Tara’s bed while they explained that a dictionary definition of “transgender” is a person whose gender identity does not correspond to that person’s biological sex assigned at birth.
 It can mean a person born a boy feels like a girl, or vice versa, but does not necessarily mean that.

 Gender is a person’s individual awareness or identity or role that they fill.
 Sex is a person’s physical anatomy.
 Tara was born with female anatomy, but explained they did not feel female.
 And the startling part: they do not feel male either.
 Tara asked me on that day to stop using the pronouns “she” and “her,” and to use “they” and “their” instead.
 They do not even feel as though their gender is fixed, but that it moves from day to day.